xiron9090/anime/README.md

-- App de ejemplo del uso de react typescript y redux
+# Example app using react typescript and redux